SCADA-LTS/Scada-LTS/scadalts-ui/src/README.md

 - To build the fornt-end application type: `npm run-script prettier && npm run-script build`
   _This code runs prettier and then builds the application to dist directory_

+## Cypress Testing
+Before starting the Cypress Tests make sure that you are using blank Database to ensure the TestingSuite the clear Scada-LTS application otherwise more tests may fail

 ## Creators

 Developers from Scada-LTS project: